 From the Dean

-Marquette University School of Dentistry is pleased to present you with its 2014–2015 bulletin.
-The School of Dentistry continues to meet the challenges and take advantage of the exciting opportunities found in contemporary dental education.
-In doing so we reaffirm our institutional commitment to provide the finest dental education possible, based on a tradition that invites innovation, growth and progress.
+Marquette University School of Dentistry is pleased to present you with its 2015–2016 bulletin.
+The School of Dentistry continues to meet the challenges and to grow through the exciting opportunities found in contemporary dental education.
+In doing so we reaffirm our institutional commitment to provide the finest dental education possible, based on a tradition that invites innovation, and fosters growth and ongoing progress.

 Contemporary dental education requires us to adopt new paradigms of instruction and learning, thereby creating an enriched academic, research and clinical culture — preserving the best of the past while integrating the opportunities and challenges of the future.
 Welcome!